About our Cookies

 Web beacons are usually 1 pixel size transparent images that help website owners track the activity of users on certain website pages.
 They can also send the tracking server (ie. us, or our technology partners) information in cookies – such as whether an HTML email with a web beacon in it has been opened.
 We use web beacons together with cookies to help us understand how you interact with our website and the emails we send you, to help us improve your experience, to ensure that content is relevant to you, and to better manage our website and email content.

-5. Can I opt out of cookies?
+5. How can I opt out of cookies?